jamiebrn/planeturem/docs/networking.md

 I decided to start working on this in February 2025.
 After many architectural changes to allow for multiple player simulation/management and actually implementing the networking, I had full multiplayer completed in June 2025 (4 months of development).

+NOTE: To explain the whole multiplayer architecture would be very complex and probably akin to simply writing the code out again with explanations.
+This document is designed to give an overview of the foundations on which the multiplayer is built.

 ## Technical Overview
+Planeturem's multiplayer architecture is based around a peer-to-peer client-host model, with one player being the host.
+The world is simulated on the host system and is synced on client systems.
+Each client sends data about their player and any actions they take, e.g. moving items into chests etc. The host redistributes each client's position to every other client.

 The game was going to be listed on Steam, so I wanted Steam integration, e.g. invites etc. For this reason I chose to use the [SteamNetworkingMessages](https://partner.steamgames.com/doc/api/ISteamnetworkingMessages) API from the Steamworks SDK.
 This allows the sending of arbitrary data to other Steam users using their SteamID.
+It is built on top of UDP and allows reliable and unreliable transmission of data across numbered channels.

-Now that I had a method of sending data, I needed a standard way to serialise the data.
+Now that I had a method of sending data, I needed a standard serialisation format.
 I was already using [cereal](https://uscilab.github.io/cereal/) for save game binary serialisation, so would be convenient to also use here.

 I did not implement this until a few weeks into development, but I needed compression of data to save bandwidth.
 For this, I decided to use [lzav](https://github.com/avaneev/lzav) due to its straightfoward API and promising benchmarks.